KYC and merchant onboarding for Swiss marketplaces: Which obligations apply?

 Published:

 KYC in the marketplace means that sellers are identified and verified before payout.
-For Swiss platforms, this is important because payment providers and financial intermediaries must fulfil anti-money laundering and due diligence obligations under the Money Laundering Act (GwG) and the GwV-FINMA.
-If you, as the marketplace operator, forward payments to sub-merchants, you must ensure that each seller is properly verified – or outsource this obligation to a licensed Payment Service Provider (PSP).
+For Swiss platforms, this is important because payment providers and financial intermediaries must fulfil anti-money laundering and due diligence obligations under the Anti-Money Laundering Act (AMLA) and the GwV-FINMA.
+Anyone who forwards payments to sub-Comerciantes as a marketplace operator must ensure that every seller is correctly verified – or outsource this duty to a licensed Payment Service Provider (PSP).

-This guide explains the legal foundations, shows which data are required depending on the legal form, and describes how automated onboarding improves compliance and conversion at the same time.
+This guide explains the legal basis, shows which data is required depending on the legal form, and describes how automated onboarding improves compliance and conversion at the same time.

 1. What are KYC and KYB?

-Know Your Customer (KYC) refers to the legal obligation to verify the identity of a contracting party before a business relationship is established or a transaction is carried out.
-In the context of a marketplace, this primarily concerns the sellers (sub-merchants) who receive payments via the platform.
+Know Your Customer (KYC) refers to the legal obligation to verify the identity of a contracting party before establishing a business relationship or conducting a transaction.
+In the context of a marketplace, this primarily affects the sellers (sub-Comerciantes) who receive payments via the platform.

 Know Your Business (KYB) is the counterpart for legal entities.
-KYB refers to the review of the company structure, ownership relationships and beneficial owners.
-For marketplaces on which GmbHs, associations or other organisations act as sellers, KYB is mandatory.
+KYB refers to the verification of the corporate structure, ownership structures, and beneficial owners.
+On marketplaces where GmbHs, associations, or other organisations act as sellers, KYB is mandatory.

 In Switzerland, these obligations arise from Art.
-3 GwG (identification of the contracting party) and Art.
-4 GwG (determination of the beneficial owner).
-The specific implementation is governed by the FINMA Anti-Money Laundering Ordinance (GwV-FINMA) as well as the regulations of the self-regulatory organisations (SROs).
+3 AMLA (identification of the contracting party) and Art.
+4 AMLA (establishment of the beneficial owner).
+The specific structure is regulated by the FINMA Anti-Money Laundering Ordinance (GwV-FINMA) and the regulations of the self-regulatory organisations (SRO).

-The GwG defines who qualifies as a financial intermediary and which due diligence obligations must be fulfilled.
-According to Art.
+The AMLA defines who is considered a financial intermediary and what due diligence obligations must be fulfilled.
+Pursuant to Art.
 2 para.
-3 GwG, persons who provide payment services on a professional basis are considered financial intermediaries.
-Core obligations include identification of the contracting party (Art.
-3 GwG), determination of the beneficial owner (Art.
-4 GwG), record-keeping obligations (Art.
-7 GwG), and the duty to report suspected money laundering to the Money Laundering Reporting Office Switzerland (MROS) pursuant to Art.
-9 GwG.
+3 AMLA, persons who provide payment services on a professional basis are deemed to be financial intermediaries.
+The core duties include identifying the contracting party (Art.
+3 AMLA), establishing the beneficial owner (Art.
+4 AMLA), the duty to document (Art.
+7 AMLA), and the duty to report suspected money laundering to the Money Laundering Reporting Office Switzerland (MROS) pursuant to Art.
+9 AMLA.

 GwV-FINMA and thresholds

-The GwV-FINMA specifies the due diligence obligations under the GwG.
-For electronic means of payment used exclusively for cashless payment transactions, specific thresholds apply: According to Art.
-11 GwV-FINMA, identification may be waived under certain conditions if no more than CHF 5'000 per calendar year and contracting party are paid and the funds are loaded exclusively via a bank account in Switzerland.
+The GwV-FINMA conceptualises the due diligence obligations of the AMLA.
+Specific thresholds apply to electronic means of payment that serve exclusively cashless payment transactions: pursuant to Art.
+11 GwV-FINMA, identification can be waived under certain conditions if no more than EUR 5’000 per calendar year and contracting party is paid and the funds are loaded exclusively via a bank account in Switzerland.
 If this threshold is exceeded, full identification is mandatory.
-For marketplaces, this means: as soon as a seller receives more than CHF 5'000 per year in payouts, their KYC must be completed.
+For marketplaces, this means that as soon as a seller receives more than EUR 5’000 per year in payouts, their KYC must be completed.

-Financial intermediaries that are not directly supervised by FINMA must join an SRO.
-The SROs issue their own regulations, which must comply at least with the standard of the GwV-FINMA.
-For a PSP that performs KYC on behalf of a marketplace platform, SRO membership is a prerequisite for lawful activity.
+Financial intermediaries that are not directly subject to FINMA must join an SRO.
+SROs issue their own regulations that comply at least with the standard of the GwV-FINMA.
+For a PSP executing KYC on behalf of a marketplace platform, SRO membership is a prerequisite for legal activity.

-3. What data does a merchant need during onboarding?
+3. What data does a Comerciante need during onboarding?

 Natural persons (sole proprietorships)

-For natural persons, the following details must be documented in accordance with the Agreement on the Code of Conduct concerning the Exercise of Due Diligence (CDB 20, Art.
-7): surname and first name, date of birth, nationality and the actual residential address.
-Verification is usually carried out using an official photo ID document (passport or identity card).
-Sole proprietorships entered in the commercial register are additionally identified using the commercial register excerpt.
+In the case of natural persons, the following information must be documented in accordance with the Agreement on the Professional Rules of Due Diligence (CDB 20, Art.
+7): surname and first name, date of birth, nationality, and actual residential address.
+Verification is usually carried out on the basis of an official identity document with a photograph (passport or identity card).
+Sole proprietorships with an entry in the commercial register are additionally identified on the basis of the commercial register extract.

 Legal entities (GmbH, AG, association)

-For legal entities such as a GmbH or AG, the following are required: company name (trade name), registered office, UID number, current commercial register excerpt (not older than 12 months), and the identity of the persons authorised to sign.
-In addition, the beneficial owner must be determined.
-Associations without a commercial register entry are identified using the articles of association and an excerpt from the association register or a comparable confirmation.
+In the case of legal entities such as a GmbH or AG, the following are required: company name (trade name), registered office, UID number, current commercial register extract (not older than 12 months), and the identity of the authorised signatories.
+In addition, the beneficial owner must be established.
+Associations without a commercial register entry are identified on the basis of the articles of association and an extract from the register of associations or a comparable confirmation.

 Criterion